sebiklamar/homelab/README.md

 # UNDER CONSTRUCTION

-That mono-repo is still in an evolving state with several PoCs (proof-of-concepts), i.e. _not_ containing any production k8s/homelab implementation, yet.
+That mono-repo is still in an evolving state with several PoCs (proof-of-concepts), i.e. _not_ containing any fully-fledged k8s/homelab implementation, yet.

 Nevertheless, you can find some interesting PoCs for